 1967 – today

-The National Board approved the logo proposed by the Chicago Illinois designer.
-He created it on instructions from John Root, head of the local YMCA.
+The National Board approved the logo proposed by the Chicago, Illinois, designer.
+He created it at the instruction of John Root, head of the local YMCA.
 The form, structure, and content of the logo have been completely changed.
-It is an innovative sign that reflects the modern principles of the association, which has come to be called “Y.” This letter was taken as the basis for the logo.
+It is an innovative sign that reflects the association’s modern principles, which have come to be called “Y.” This letter served as the basis for the logo.
 Its structure is traced in the outlines of geometric figures, despite the red element on the right side.
 This is a legendary triangle that has been used since the organization’s inception.
 This is how the developer connected the past and the present.

 2010 – today

 Another current version contains a small triangle and a large arrow pointing to the right.
 This is the “Y” styling.
-The definite article “the” is located in front of the letter.
-It is grotesque and is in lower case.
+The definite article “the” appears before the letter.
+It is grotesque and in lowercase.
 Nearby is the name of the YMCA, written in thin, chopped letters.

 Font and Colors

-After the expansion of the organization’s influence promoting the principles of Christianity, its logos have changed several times.
+After the expansion of the organization’s influence, promoting the principles of Christianity, its logos have changed several times.
 Moreover, many of them exist in parallel and remain relevant.
-They are united by a triangle, on which the fundamental tasks of the YMCA for the upbringing of the younger generation and the development of a perfect person were previously written.
+They are united by a triangle on which the YMCA’s fundamental tasks for the upbringing of the younger generation and the development of a perfect person were previously inscribed.

-Two fonts are mainly used in the Young Men’s Christian Association identity – Cachet and Verdana.
+Two fonts are primarily used in the Young Men’s Christian Association identity: Cachet and Verdana.
 The first is a sans-serif typeface created in 1997 by Dave Farey.
 Matthew Carter developed the second one.

-Previously, the signature palette was very sparse and consisted of red, black, and white.
-Now it is diverse and allows several color combinations of the triangle and arrow.
+Previously, the signature palette was very sparse, consisting of red, black, and white.
+Now it is diverse, allowing several color combinations for the triangle and arrow.
 According to corporate guidelines, they can be colored blue, green (emerald), red, yellow, or purple.
-Black and white monochrome is also allowed.
+Black-and-white monochrome is also allowed.